-- deposits of financial institutions;
+- the deposits of financial institutions;

-- deposits of insurance companies;
+- the deposits of insurance companies;

-- deposits of investment firms;
+- the deposits of investment firms;

-- deposits of investment management companies;
+- the deposits of investment management firms;

-- deposits of private pension funds;
+- the deposits of private pension funds;

-- deposits of alternative investment fund managers;
+- the deposits of the managers of alternative investment funds;

 What is the amount of guaranteed compensation?

 Amount of the guaranteed compensation for one depositor is determined regardless of the time, when the deposit was submitted to the bank.

 In the case of unavailability of deposits disburse of the guaranteed compensation shall be ensured to both, natural as well as legal persons, from the funds of the Deposit Guarantee Fund for deposits in all currencies, but not exceeding the amount of EUR 100 000.